bamason2/ttc066-module/docs/notes/Section_3.md

 Euler is too simple because;

-- Accuracy can only be ensured by choosing a ‘small enough’ step size and thus imposing a large number of function evaluations on the simulation.
+- Accuracy can only be ensured by choosing a small enough step size and thus imposing a large number of function evaluations on the simulation.
 - If $h$ is too large, the solution can become unstable as well as inaccurate, with progressively larger values of $\mathbf{x}$ being predicted.
-- The absolute level of accuracy is determined by the model (how rapidly $\dot{\mathbf{x}}(t)$ varies and whether it includes *sharp* nonlinearities* like in the bouncing ball) so it is hard to guarantee a given level of precision.
+- The absolute level of accuracy is determined by the model (how rapidly $\dot{\mathbf{x}}(t)$ varies and whether it includes *sharp* non-linearities like in the bouncing ball) so it is hard to guarantee a given level of precision.

 ![image](figures/integration_methods.png)
-*Figure 3: Different methods used for numerical integration*
+*Figure 1: Different methods used for numerical integration*

-Figure 3 above (b) shows a better method, the midpoint method or Runge Kutta second order.
+Figure 1 above (b) shows a better method, the midpoint method or Runge-Kutta second order.
 Intuitively, if you find the gradient half way along a step and use this instead of the gradient at the start you will get a better estimate of the average behaviour over the time interval;

 $$\begin{aligned}
 \mathbf{k_1}&=hf(\mathbf{x}(t), \mathbf{u}(t))\\